 For the chef it’s his Sabatier, for a musician his instrument, for an artist his brush.
 So what is the tool of the writer?

 Is it the latest slimline, impossibly light i-notebook?
-Or the hard-drive that stores the words for posterity?
+Is it the hard-drive that stores the words for posterity?

 Non, non et non.